llendway/github_for_collaboration/README.md

 # github_for_collaboration
 Used to introduce GitHub to students so they can collaborate easily on projects in R. Mostly avoids command-line.
+I am also going to edit this.